The Pali Line

 The Eighth Lesson

-What eight concepts, when seen to the root with penetrating knowledge, and understood to the broadest limits, such that their repellant nature is seen as it really is and one has released them in their entirety, can bring one to the uttermost freedom of detachment?
+What eight concepts, when used to see things to their root with penetrating knowledge, and to understand them in their broadest limits, such that their disgusting nature is seen as it really is and one has released them in their entirety, can bring one to the uttermost freedom of detachment?

 The Aristocratic Multidimensional HighWay

-Note On Terminology: The word so often translated "Right" has several problems that are avoided by the term 'High' which is used here.
+Note On Terminology: The word so often translated "Right" has several problems that are avoided by the terms 'Consummate' or 'High' used here.

 A thing with two sides like 'Right' and 'Wrong' cannot be abandoned — those in the "wrong" will never let go because they do not believe they are in the wrong, those 'in the right' are hanging on to those in the wrong for their understanding of their own stance.
 On the other hand, if you will imagine yourself with the ability to soar, reaching the summit is a place from which complete detachment is attainable.